czinn/czinn.github.io/index.md

 ### Mafia

 Mafia is a popular party game.
 A small number of players are the mafia, and their goal is to eliminate all villagers.
-The villagers can vote to lynch people, but they risk lynching their one of their own number.
+The villagers can vote to lynch people, but they risk lynching one of their own number.
 Some villagers have special powers.
 When played in real life, a game master is required to faciliate interactions, and they can't play in the game themselves.

 I created a simple, minimalistic web app that takes the place of a game master.
 There are existing websites that do this, but they overcomplicate things with variations and accounts.
 Plus, it was a fun way to test out some web technologies like AngularJS and Socket.io.